Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

     }

     /**
-     * List contents (i.e. folders and files) of a folder.
+     * List sub-folders of a folder.
      *
      * @param rootNodeId         the id of the folder node that is the root.
 If relativeFolderPath is null, then content in this folder will be listed.
 Besides node ID the aliases -my-, -root- and -shared- are also supported.
      * @param relativeFolderPath path relative rootNodeId, if this is not null, then the content of this folder will be listed
-     * @return a list of child node objects contained in the folder, or null if not found */ private NodeChildAssociationPagingList listFolderContent(String rootNodeId, String relativeFolderPath) {
+     * @return a list of child folder node objects contained in the folder, or null if not found */ private NodeChildAssociationPagingList listFolderContent(String rootNodeId, String relativeFolderPath) {
         Integer skipCount = 0;